authgear/authgear-server/CONTRIBUTING.md

 ## Install dependencies

+### Install dependencies with asdf and homebrew

-This project uses asdf, and there is a .tool-versions file at the project root.
+This project supports asdf, and there is a .tool-versions file at the project root.

 1. Install asdf
 2. Run the following to install all dependencies in .tool-versions